ty-ler/spotify-inject-js/README.md

 ## Background

+Spotify used to have an official feature for installing custom third-party applications such as lyric or radio apps.
+After a large UI rework, these third-party apps were removed.

 Spotify's Desktop client is essentially a large chromium window.
 Each "app" (page, usually) in Spotify is an `.spa` file located within the Apps folder in your Spotify installation directory.
 These .spa files are really just zipped up folders containing the apps resources and minified JavaScript code.
+According to [a former Spotfiy Engineer](https://www.quora.com/How-is-JavaScript-used-within-the-Spotify-desktop-application-Is-it-packaged-up-and-run-locally-only-retrieving-the-assets-as-and-when-needed-What-JavaScript-VM-is-used), these .spa files are rendered into iframes.
+This is so that engineers from different teams can use any framework or version they choose to.
+I am interested in the effectivness of development approach and its toll on overall performance.

-Spotify used to have an official feature for installing custom third-party applications such as lyric or radio apps.
-After a large UI rework, these third-party apps were removed.
-This project is mostly for research into how Spotify is developed and also the security of Chromium-based hybrid applications.
+This project is mostly for research into how Spotify is developed and also the state of security of Chromium-based hybrid applications.

 ## Method